Juliusz Słowacki Polish Grammar School: Since 1993

-By the end of 1992 the Polish Grammar School was transferred to the former primary school building in Karwina, the district of Hranice.
+By the end of 1992 the Polish Grammar School was transferred to the former primary school building in Karviná.
 There is a private Business and Banking Secondary School as well on the premises.
 In 1997 school joined the Juliusz Słowacki Schools Association in the Polish city of Chorzów.
 It takes part in annual meetings held in associated schools in Poland and Ukraine.
-The 15th meeting was organised in school from April 30 to May 2, 1998 hosting 12 schools named after Juliusz Słowacki.
+The 15th meeting was organised in school from 30 April to 2 May 1998 hosting 12 schools named after Juliusz Słowacki.

-On June 6, 2009 the 100th anniversary of the school was celebrated in the Centre of Culture in Orłowa-Lutynia.
-Monument commemorating the school was unveiled at Orłowa-Obroki.
+On 6 June 2009 the 100th anniversary of the school was celebrated in the Centre of Culture in Orlová-Lutyně.
+Monument commemorating the school was unveiled at Orlová-Obroky.

-In 2009 the Polish Grammar School in Karwina has been closed, and the students were transferred to Polish Grammar School in Czeski Cieszyn.
-The grammar school in Czeski Cieszyn continues the tradition of the original school in Orłowa, adopting the official name of Juliusz Słowacki Polish Grammar School as of 1 September 2014.
+In 2009 the Polish Grammar School in Karviná has been closed, and the students were transferred to Polish Grammar School in Český Těšín.
+The grammar school in Český Těšín continues the tradition of the original school in Orlová, adopting the official name of Juliusz Słowacki Polish Grammar School as of 1 September 2014.